Admiralty: I want to apply

 Interlocutory applications

-If you want to make an interlocutory application in the proceeding, you should file an Application in a proceeding.
+If you want to make an interlocutory application in the proceeding, you should file an Interlocutory Application.
 The application must be supported by an Affidavit - General federal law and migration unless the evidence relied on is already before the Court in an affidavit.
 The application and supporting affidavit must be served on all persons against whom the order is sought.

 Communicating with the Court